Battle of Genola: Commentary

 Championnet saw that he needed to evacuate Genoa in order to shorten his long front, but the French Directory refused to consider it.
 Consequently, the French commander could not collect enough troops to defeat Melas near Cuneo.
 The French government thoroughly plundered Italy yet neglected to feed, clothe or pay its soldiers stationed there.
 Championnet should have advanced into Piedmont in one powerful force instead of moving in four widely separated columns.
 At Genola he spread his army across a broad front, while Melas had his army concentrated under his immediate control.
-He unwisely chose to fight a pitched battle in the plains against an enemy that greatly outnumbered him in cavalry.
+Championnet unwisely chose to fight a pitched battle in the plains against an enemy that greatly outnumbered him in cavalry.
 Napoleon wrote of Championnet, "He distinguished himself in the Army of Sambre-et-Meuse, where his had been one of the principal divisions; there he had been imbued with the false principles of war with which Jourdan's plans were directed.
 He was brave, full of zeal, active, devoted to his country; he was a good general of division, an indifferent commander-in-chief."